Wilderness medicine education in the US: Wilderness Medical Society

 The Internationally active Wilderness Medical Society is an organization dedicated to wilderness medicine education and research, and they conduct multiple conferences annually in this area.
-Anyone who is interested in wilderness medicine can join the organization as an associate member, and receive their magazine, Wilderness Medicine.
-Their peer-reviewed journal, Wilderness and Environmental Medicine, is archived on their web site (www.wms.org), and back issues are accessible to the public at no cost.
+Anyone interested in wilderness medicine can join the organization as an associate member, and receive their magazine, Wilderness Medicine.
+Their peer-reviewed journal, Wilderness and Environmental Medicine, is archived on their website (www.wms.org), and back issues are accessible to the public at no cost.